jeremyw/stamp/README.md

 ### Limitations

 * Time zone support hasn't been implemented.
 Patches welcome!
-* DateTime support hasn't been implemented.
+* DateTime should inherit stamp behavior from Date, but it hasn't been thoroughly tested.
 Patches welcome!

+### Advanced Usage

 If you need more obscure formatting options, you can include any valid [strftime](http://strfti.me) directives in your example string, and they'll